 A favourable occasion for this [Sacrament of Reconciliation] could be the 24 Hours for the Lord, a celebration held in proximity to the Fourth Sunday of Lent.
 This initiative, already in place in many dioceses, has great pastoral value in encouraging a more fervent experience of the sacrament of Confession.

-I haven't come across an explicit mention of the annual nature of the 24 Hour for the Lord either by Pope Francis, or the Pontifical Council for the Promoting of the New Evangelization.
-Yet the above reference in Misericordia et misera is satisfactory for the annual endorsement of the event.
-An event which remains a worthwhile event even without such endorsement, but which is made a prerogative all the more so, because of it.
+I haven't come across an explicit mention of the annual nature of the 24 Hour for the Lord either by Pope Francis, or the Pontifical Council for the Promoting of the New Evangelization, as such.
+Yet the above reference in Misericordia et misera is satisfactory for manifesting the intention that this event is to be annual, yet even more clear than this is the continued call of Pope Francis year after year, including in 2018, that the 24 Hours for the Lord ought to be carried out in at least one church in each diocese.

-Still, it isn't hard to find all over the internet the opinion that the 24 Hours for the Lord was intended to be an annual event from the beginning.
+Nothing more need be said but it isn't hard to find all over the internet that the 24 Hours for the Lord was intended to be an annual event from the beginning.
 For example, the official website of the Catholic Bishops' Conference of England and Whales states the following (2014):

 24 Hours for the Lord is for the whole Catholic Church and one of its main aims is to create a powerful tradition.